Myanmar

 euros

 Myanmar is one of the world’s poorest countries.
 Approximately a quarter of its population lives below the poverty threshold, and 65 percent live from agriculture.
-The country is corrupt, and the circumstances in the society are unstable.
 There are over hundred ethnic groups living in Myanmar that are being persecuted.
-The countryside is very poor and its society is highly unstable.
 The long conflict has destroyed the tradition of entrepreneurship and weakened the position of women.

 Women’s Bank started work in the country 2014.
 The work is focused on strengthening women’s livelihoods through saving and loan groups.
-We work in 100 villages in the states of Rakhine and Kayin, supporting women’s equality committees, teamed-up companies and saving and loan groups.
 Our activities include training women in basic entrepreneurial skills and providing leadership training.

 Related posts